mnrrnom/TableCheck-Takehome-Challenge/README.md

 7. Client **`ReservationService`** gets the message and sends a GET request to **`ReservationsEndpoint`** for new data.
 8. The service sets the new data into a signal.
 9. The signal propagates to the interested components

-# Run project locally

-1. Clone the repository
-2. Cd into the root directory of the project (where docker-compose.yaml is located)
-3. Run `docker compose up` to start the application
-    - This should do the ff automatically:
-        - Build the frontend and backend image
-        - Create the network
-        - Create the volumes
-        - Create the database
-           - The database is mapped to port 3399 to avoid port conflicts in case the tester already has a mysql instance
-        - Run the migrations
-        - Start the backend and frontend services
-4. Open your browser and navigate to `http://localhost:4200` to access the application

 # TableCheck SWE Fullstack Take-Home Assignment